125th Anniversary Scholarships for Black British Researchers

 Key features of this innovative scholarship initiative include:

-1. Financial Support: Recipients of these scholarships will receive substantial financial support, including a stipend at UKRI rates, which is set at £19,237 per year and will be paid to you in regular instalments.
-This support is designed to alleviate the financial burden often associated with pursuing a doctoral degree, such as covering tuition fees, living expenses, and research-related costs, including bench fees.
+1. Financial Support: Recipients of these scholarships will receive substantial financial support, including a stipend at UKRI rates, which is set at £19,237 per year for the 2024/25 academic year, and will be paid to you in regular instalments.
+Successful awardees will also have their tuition fees covered at a minimum of £4,786 per year.
+This support is designed to alleviate the financial burden often associated with pursuing a doctoral degree, such as covering tuition fees, living expenses, and research-related costs.

 2. Mentorship and Guidance: Scholarship recipients will benefit from mentorship opportunities and guidance from accomplished faculty members who are dedicated to helping them succeed in their academic and research endeavours.